01442 838195

 Renault-zoe-blog-4

-Mainly it’s the battery, which has more than doubled in size from 22kWh in the 2012 version to 52kWh now, which means today’s car has a claimed 245-mile range.
+Mainly it’s the battery, which has more than doubled in size from 22kWh in the 2012 version to 52kWh now.
+Today’s car has a claimed 245-mile range.
 It’s one of the most efficient electric cars on the market too, so if you’re driving it mostly at town speed you should be able to achieve that range between charges, which makes it very easy to live with.
+We’re not only looking to make your choice of car for the school run easier, but we’d like to make the drive a little more serene as well.

 The best and most popular suvs & crossovers 2023